Kevlar-sudo/MMA-G20/README.md

 - matched_users (list of int): A list of user IDs that have been mutually matched with this user.

+### Database Integration:

+SQLite database is created by the function *create_table* to store user profiles and their actions.

+The system uses the SQLite database for persistent storage of user data and interactions.
+Python's built-in sqlite3library is used to perform all database operations, including creating, reading, updating, and deleting (CRUD) user profiles and their associated data.
+After the creation of the database, we perform **CRUD** operations:

+- C:
+*save_to_db*: create user profiles in the database.

+- R:
+*user_exists*: extract users' profiles and actions in the database.

+- U:
+*like_user*: Updates the list of users that the current user has liked.
+If both users like each other, they are added to each other's match lists.
+*_add_to_matches*: Updates the list of matched users when two users mutually like each other.
+The matched user ID is added to the current user's match list and saved in the database.
+*dislike_user*: Updates the list of users that the current user has disliked.
+This ensures that the disliked user is not shown again in recommendations.
+*update_user*: Updates the current user's profile information in the database.
+This includes modifying attributes such as the user's name, age, gender, location, and interests.
+The updated information is saved back to the SQLite database, ensuring that any changes the user makes to their profile are reflected in future interactions and queries.

+- D:
+*delete_user*: delete the current user and remove the current user’s follow-up effects.

  ## Feature